-Our financing activities have consisted of proceeds from the exercise of the vested warrants issued to Walmart as further described in Note 14, Unit-based Compensation and Warrant Units to the unaudited condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q, as well as the net proceeds received from the equity infusion from our Business Combination, offset by the purchase of interest from the noncontrolling interest, as further described in Note 3, Business Combination and Note 4, Noncontrolling Interests, respectively, to the unaudited condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. In connection with the Business Combination, we received at proceeds of \$384.7 million, which included (i) cash of \$47.1 million that was held in SVF 3's trust account from its initial public offering and SVF
+Our financing activities have consisted of proceeds from the exercise of the vested warrants issued to Walmart as further described in Note 14, Unit-based Compensation and Warrant Units to the unaudited condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q, as well as the net proceeds received from the equity infusion from our Business Combination, offset by the purchase of interest from the noncontrolling interest, as further described in Note 3, Business Combination and Note 4, Noncontrolling Interests, respectively, to the unaudited condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. In connection with the Business Combination, we received net proceeds of \$384.7 million, which included (i) cash of \$47.1 million that was held in SVF 3's trust account from its initial public offering and SVF

-In connection with the Business Combination, we received net proceeds of \$384.7 million, which included (i) cash of \$47.1 million that was held in SVF 3's trust account from its initial public offering and SVF 3's operating cash account, after giving effect to redemptions of SVF 3's Class A ordinary shares held by SVF 3 public shareholders prior to the Business Combination, (ii) proceeds of \$205.0 million from the PPA Financing, and, (iv) the payment of SVF 3 out runsaction expenses of \$303.0 million and \$37.1 million, respectively.
+In connection with the Business Combination, we received net proceeds of \$384.7 million, which included (i) cash of \$47.1 million that was held in SVF 3's trust account from its initial public offering and SVF 3's observable of \$205.0 million from the Business Combination, (ii) proceeds of \$200.0 million from the PIPE Financing, (iii) proceeds of \$200.0 million from the FPA Financing, and, (iv) the payment of SVF 3 and our transaction expenses of \$30.3 million and \$37.1 million, respectively.
 Additionally, following the closing of the Business Combination, we purchased from an affiliated entity of the Symbotic founder Common Units in New Symbotic Holdings for \$300.0 million.
-During the nine months ended June 25, 2022, Walmart gross exercised the 714,022 vested warrant units for Legacy Warehouse Class A Units for a total of \$277.8 million.
-As a result of this gross exercise, 714,022 shares of Legacy Warehouse Class A Common Units attributable to Walmart's warrant exercise converted into units in Symbotic Holdings and Symbotic Inc. Class V-1 Common Stock.
+During the nine months ended June 25, 2022, Warehouse Class A Units for a total of \$277.8 million.
+As a result of this gross exercise, 714,022 shares of Legacy Warehouse Class A Common Units were issued to Walmart.
+In connection with the Business Combination, the Class A Common Units attributable to Walmart swarrant exercise converted into units in Symbotic Holdings and Symbotic Inc. Class V-1 Common Stock.
 There were no transactions which generated proceeds from the issuance of Units during the nine months ended June 26, 2021.